ericbeland/enhanced_errors/README.md

-The RSpec test-time only approach constrained only to test-time.

 ### RSpec Setup

-Use EnhancedErrors with RSpec for test-specific exception capturing, ideal for CI and local testing without impacting production.
+Use EnhancedErrors with RSpec for test-specific exception capturing, ideal for CI and local spec runs.

 ```ruby